Waleed-Chaudhry/Spring-Hibernate/Section-5-Dependency-Injection.md

 # Dependency Injection

-You ask for a car
-The car factory injects the all the dependencies into the car e.g the wheel, tires, windows etc
+If you want to manufacture a new car, you comunicate that request to the factory.
+The factory then injects the all the dependencies into the car e.g the wheel, tires, windows etc .

-Spring has an object Factories.
-The Spring framework can inject all dependencies of the coach object
+Similarly, Spring has an object factories which can inject all dependencies of the coach object

-The Spring container has two functions:
-* Inversion of Control
-* Dependency Injection

-**Requirement Defintion:**
+#### Requirement Defintion:
 * The coach also has to provide a daily fortune
 * But it needs a helper class called HappyFortuneService to do that